AadityaUoHyd/employee-management-with-springBoot-reactJs/springBoot_BackEnd_Demo/README.md

-create MySQL schema, with database name as : "employee_system" Bow run the spring boot backend in your respective IDE.
+- Create MySQL schema, with database name as : "employee_system" </br>
+- Now run the spring boot backend in your respective IDE.
 It'll execute on port : 8080
+- You can test it in Postman client tool as well before going to frontend.